CS126SP20/pac-man/DEVELOPMENT.md

     - Created UI for a home screen and leaderboard/game over screen
     - Changed the font to an arcade font I downloaded on my computer
     - Added background music
-    - Added audio for PacMan dying
+    - Added audio for PacMan dying and eating

 ---